-The linguistic justification goes as follows (see for example Récanati 1987).
+The linguistic justification goes as follows (see for example Recanati 1987).
 Utterances express propositions; propositions have truth conditions; but the meaning of an utterance is not exhausted by its truth conditions, i.e. the truth conditions of the proposition expressed.
 An utterance not only expresses a proposition but is used to perform a variety of speech acts.
 It can thus be expected to encode two basic types of information: truth-conditional and non-truth-conditional, or propositional and illocutionary - that is, information about the state of affairs it describes, and information indicating the various speech acts it is intended to perform.

-The cognitive justification goes as follows (see for example Sperber and Wilson 1986, Blakemore 1987, 1992).
+The cognitive justification goes as follows (see for example Sperber & Wilson 1986, Blakemore 1987, 1992).
 Linguistic decoding provides input to the inferential phase of comprehension; inferential comprehension involves the construction and manipulation of conceptual representations.
 An utterance can thus be expected to encode two basic types of information: representational and computational, or conceptual and procedural - that is, information about the representations to be manipulated, and information about how to manipulate them.

 It is tempting to assume that these two approaches are equivalent, and classify the data in identical ways.
 This would be so, for example, if any construction which contributed to the truth conditions of an utterance did so by encoding concepts, while all non-truth-conditional constructions encoded procedural information.
 We want to argue that this assumption is false.
 The two distinctions cross-cut each other: some truth-conditional constructions encode concepts, others encode procedures; some non-truth-conditional constructions encode procedures, others encode concepts.
 This raises a more general question.
 What is the relation between the two approaches?
-Are the distinctions drawn by one approach somehow more basic than those drawn by the other?
-For example, is it possible to predict whether a given construction is truth-conditional or non-truth-conditional on the basis of some systematic interaction between the type of information it encodes and other linguistic or cognitive factors?
+Is the set of distinctions drawn by one approach somehow more basic than the other?
+This would be so if it was possible to predict whether a given construction was truth-conditional or non-truth-conditional, say, on the basis of some systematic interaction between the type of information it encoded and other linguistic or cognitive factors.
 We will touch briefly on these issues towards the end.